When selecting a breed, look at the characteristics of the adult, not the puppy.

 If you have decided on a particular breed, you must find a good breeder.
 Directories of studs and breeders are available through various governing bodies like Dogs Victoria and other canine associations.
 You can Google them or find them through dog magazines.
 Most breeders are genuine.
 However, as in any group where money is involved, there are unethical and dishonest individuals.

 Don’t buy a pup for its looks, if is wary or difficult to approach, or it is smelly and ill groomed or badly nourished.
-Be aware that some breeds such as Brachycephalic Breeds which include French Bulldogs, Pugs etc are prone to enormous breathing problems which will cost you thousands of dollars to rectify on top of the massive cost of the breeds themselves.
+Be aware that some breeds such as Brachycephalic Breeds which include French Bulldogs, Pugs etc are prone to enormous breathing problems which may cost you thousands of dollars to rectify on top of the massive cost of the breeds themselves.
 So do your homework before purchasing any pup whether pure or crossbreed.

-Don’t get desperate!
+- Don’t get desperate!
 If the pups have not had the early love and care they need to make them good pets, keep looking.